Procurement Frameworks.

 Keywords

-• Try using different search terms to make sure you get the most complete set of results possible.
-For example, try searching for ‘MIS’ as well as ‘Management Information System’.
+Try using different search terms to make sure you get the most complete set of results possible.
+For example, try searching for both ‘MIS’ and ‘Management Information System’.

 Filters

-Export your search results to keep a record of the services you’ve found.
+Export your search results to keep a record of the services you have found.

-You cannot edit your search again after exporting your results, so you should only complete this step when you’re ready to start assessing services.
+You cannot edit your search again after exporting your results, so only complete this step when you are ready to start assessing services.

 • supplier names and contact details

-Follow the guidance for assessing services (see below).
-Choose the service that best meets your budget and requirements.
+Follow the CCS guidance for assessing services.
+Choose the service that best meets your requirements and budget.

-Do not hold a competition to decide the winner.
-This is not permitted under G- Cloud.
+You must not hold a competition to decide the winner.
 You can only contact suppliers to ask clarification questions, not to negotiate.

-The buyer and supplier must both sign a copy of the contract before the service can be used.
+The buyer and supplier must both sign a copy of the CCS call-off contract before the service can be used.

 Contract length